What's Up Newsletter: January 7

 Weather

-Today - Snow, mainly before 2 pm.
-The snow could be heavy at times.
-High near 34.
-Breezy, with a north wind of 14 to 20 mph becoming northwest in the afternoon.
-Winds could gust as high as 31 mph.
-The chance of precipitation is 100%.
-New snow accumulation of 3 to 5 inches is possible.
+Today - Partly sunny, with a high near 31.
+Northwest wind 10 to 14 mph, with gusts as high as 24 mph.

-Tonight - Mostly clear, with a low around 20.
-Northwest wind around 18 mph, with gusts as high as 38 mph.
+Tonight - Partly cloudy, with a low around 13.
+West wind 11 to 16 mph.

-Tomorrow - Sunny, with a high near 33.
-Northwest wind 10 to 15 mph becoming light in the afternoon.
+Tomorrow - Sunny, with a high near 17.
+Wind chill values as low as -2.
+Northwest wind 10 to 17 mph.

-Tomorrow Night - Mostly clear, with a low around 23.
-Light and variable wind becoming southwest 9 to 14 mph in the evening.
+Tomorrow Night - Mostly clear, with a low around 11.
+Wind chill values as low as zero.
+Northwest wind 5 to 9 mph becoming calm.

 Marine Forecast

-Today - NNE wind 12 to 17 kt becoming WNW in the afternoon.
-Winds could gust as high as 27 kt.
-Snow, mainly before 2pm.
-The snow could be heavy at times.
+Today - NW wind 9 to 12 kt becoming W in the afternoon.
+Partly sunny.
 Seas 1 ft or less.

-Tonight - WNW wind around 16 kt, with gusts as high as 33 kt.
-Mostly clear.
+Tonight - WNW wind 10 to 14 kt, with gusts as high as 22 kt.
+Partly cloudy.
 Seas 1 ft or less.

 Sun, Moon, & Tide